 ADMISSION TO EDUCATION

-The school year is divided in autumn- and spring terms/semesters.
+The program starts twice a year; once in January and once in August.
 Application to participate in the film school’s programs shall be done in the application form and be provided to the school by or before the date stated in the application.

 Applicants who are admitted to the school are informed by e-mail to the adress submitted in the application.
 Together with the admission notification, the applicant’s application fee of €600 is also invoiced.
 At the latest 7 days after receiving the admission notification the admission fee must be paid to the school’s bank account.

 When the admission fee has reached the school, the admission is definite.
 If the admission fee is not paid on time the admission is rendered void, and the ensuing vacancy is filled by another applicant.